WY — WY 2026 Guide

 Can I switch to plumber work as an adult in Wyoming? +

 Yes.
 There is no age limit on plumber apprenticeships in Wyoming.
 Adults in their 30s, 40s, and beyond regularly enter apprenticeship programs — and often bring maturity, work ethic, and life skills that employers value.
-First-year apprentice pay in Wyoming starts around $40K, and by year three most apprentices are earning more than the median household income.
+First-year apprentice pay in Wyoming starts around $40K, and by year three apprentices typically earn 60-70% of journeyman scale, which lands well above entry-level retail or service work but below Wyoming's $76,176 household median for many.
+Year-five journeyman pay clears the household-median bar in most Wyoming markets.
 The key is whether your household can absorb the initial pay adjustment for 12–18 months.
 If so, the long-term math strongly favors the switch.

 How do I support my family during a plumber apprenticeship in Wyoming? +